North–South differences in the Korean language: Other differences in vocabulary

-Problems
+Issues

+In February 1987, a KBS news report revealed that the spoken languages between North Korean and South Korean people were already divorced under Kim Il Sung's policies, with some daily used words by North Koreans sounding strange for South, and some aggressive terms were frequently used by North Koreans.

 During the 2018 Winter Olympics, the two Korean countries decided to play jointly for the Korea women's national ice hockey team.
 This led to issues with the South Korean athletes communicating with the North Korean athletes since the former uses English-influenced words in their postwar vocabulary, especially for hockey, while the latter uses only Korean-inspired words for their postwar vocabulary.

-The language differences also pose challenges for researchers and for the tens of thousands of people who have defected from the North to the South since the Korean War.
+The language differences also pose challenges for researchers and for the tens of thousands of people who have defected from one side to the other since the Korean War.
 The defectors face difficulty and notably discrimination because they lack vocabulary, use differing accents, or have not culturally assimilated yet so may not understand jokes or references to pop culture.
 South Koreans see the North Korean accent as strange and old-fashioned, making it a constant target of mockery and further exacerbating problems with North Korean integration.

+The differences among northern and southern dialects have become so significant that many North Korean defectors reportedly have had great difficulty communicating with South Koreans after having initially settled into South Korea.
+In response to the diverging vocabularies, an app called Univoca was designed to help North Korean defectors learn South Korean terms by translating them into North Korean ones.

+Meanwhile, in South Korea, some South Korean linguists and North Korean defectors have argued that South Korean media and education overemphasize or exaggerate the differences between North Korean and South Korean languages.
+At the 2014 National Conference of the Korean Language and Literature Association, Yonsei University professor Hong Yun-pyo argued that language differences between North and South Korea were exaggerated in the context of the Cold War.